THE SYNOPTIC PROBLEM

 5. The Holy Spirit is said to be the source for it is said. the Comforter, the Holy Ghost, … he.. .shall… bring all things to your remembrance, whatsoever I have said unto you.
 Jn.
 14:26 and flesh and blood hath not revealed it unto thee, but my Father which is in heaven.
 Mt.
 16:17

-6. It must be noted that some events had no notable witnesses other than Christ.
+6. It must be said that some events had no notable witnesses other than Christ.
 There were no disciples other than John at the religious trials of Christ.
 Yet the other writers record them and that different to John and each other.
 Therefore, there was no literary dependence, copying, there.
 And other writers were, at least in this instance, not the source of any one other.

 7. There were events recorded where no followers of Christ were present e.g. the temptations.

 A brief overview of the generally accepted views on the Synoptic Problem are given in these links.
-If you have little understanding of the problem it would pay to look at these sites first, which generally give an accepted view of the situation, but which is at variance to what is contained on my website. bible.org/article/synoptic-problem and www.blueletterbible.org/faq/q.cfm.
+If you have little understanding of the problem it would pay to look at these sites first, which generally give an accepted view of the situation, but which is at variance to what is contained on this website. bible.org/article/synoptic-problem and www.blueletterbible.org/faq/q.cfm.

 THE SOLUTION